paritytech/json-rpc-interface-spec/src/api.md

 Any function returning an opaque subscription or operation ID ensures that this is returned before any related notifications are generated.

+The functions within each respective category must be called from the same connection in order to work together.

 ## Glossary

 - "hexadecimal-encoded" designates a binary value encoded as hexadecimal.
 The value must either be empty, or start with `"0x"` and contain an even number of characters.